← Back to Blog

 Era 4: Artificial Intelligence (2020s)

-Here is where we are right now.
+This is where we are right now.

-The businesses that are moving now are building systems that will compound in the same way that early websites, early SEO, and early social media presence compounded.
+The businesses that are moving now are building systems that will compound in exactly the same way that early websites, early SEO, and early social media presence compounded.
 They are learning.
 They are training their teams.
-They are building workflows that their competitors will not have for two or three years.
+They are building workflows that competitors will not have for two or three years.

 What makes this wave different

-The question worth asking
+The question worth sitting with